The Ultimate Guide To Event Marketing Attribution and Measuring Event ROI

+Although event profit equals net value–net cost, event ROI equals net value/net cost.
+The result is the event ROI percentage.
 This is the simplest model for calculating event ROI.
-Later in this piece, we’ll take a look at several other event ROI models that are specifically helpful for determining revenue-based ROI.
+Later, we’ll look at several other event ROI models helpful for determining revenue-based ROI.

 |Business Goals||Event Goals||ROI Metrics||ROI Tools|

-|Increase Event Registrations||# of Registrations||Event Management System (EMS)|
+|Build Brand Awareness||Increase Event Registrations||# of Registrations||Event Management Software|

-|Increase Social Media Presence||# of Social Media Impressions||EMS, Analysis of Social Media Platform|
+|Increase Social Media Presence||# of Social Media Impressions||Event Management Software, Social Media Metrics Platform|

-|Increase Media Coverage||# of Media Placements||Manual analysis, Attribution Software|
+|Increase Media Coverage||# of Media Placements||Manual Analysis, Attribution Software|

-|Generate Leads||# of Prospects Added to Database |
+|Drive Sales Revenue||Generate Leads||# of Prospects Added to Database |

 # of Accounts Added to Database